 By the Numbers: More than two-thirds (68%) of all consumers believe it is important to invest in EV charging stations.

-Prime targets for large-scale electrification include heavy-duty trucks and buses, industrial boilers, and process heating (the application of heat during a manufacturing process, often above 700°F).
+Prime targets for large-scale electrification include cars and medium-duty trucks, buses, building heating, cooling and water heating through the use of high efficiency electric heat pumps.
 Renewables are expected to produce more than 50 percent of the world’s electricity by 2035 – and at a lower price than fossil fuels.
 Lower costs and the increased regulation of greenhouse gases are likely to boost electricity consumption in these sectors in particular, where fossil fuels have long been the traditional energy source.

 Increased interest in electric vehicles (EV) is a gateway to driving consumer acceptance of electrification in general, driven by improved battery performance, broad access to charging infrastructure, and lowered costs from technology improvements.
 Considering the average consumer’s dependence on transportation, the EV could arguably be seen as the ambassador to large-scale disruption of energy distribution.